 Inspect the property.
 You may find that you love it, or you may find that the yard is full of hills that would be difficult to mow.
 You may find sunken areas in concrete steps or trees in danger of falling.
 All of these things, whether large or small, may influence your decision on the home you choose to purchase.

-Mortgage lenders will use a housing expense-to income ratio to calculate how much of a mortgage you will be able to afford to pay for.
-They calculate the property tax payments, principle and interest on the loan and insurance premiums on the home and use it to determine your potential payment to see if it is affordable.
+Mortgage lenders will use a housing expense-to-income ratio to calculate how much of a mortgage you will be able to afford to pay.
+They calculate the property tax payments, principle and interest on the loan, and insurance premiums on the home and use it to determine your potential payment to see if it is affordable.

 When buying a home, either to rent out or to live in, make sure to consider the quality of the local schools.
 Even if you don’t have school-aged children, a home in a bad school district is much harder to sell.
 Rental units in bad school districts are also generally less profitable.